 This sector is one of the key contributors to the economy of iLembe.
-The key tourism attraction falls in the rubric of the Tourism KwaZulu-Natal established product known as the North Coast/Dolphin Coast which stretches from Zimbali to the Tugela River.
+The key tourism attraction falls in the rubric of the Tourism KwaZulu-Natalestablished product known as the North Coast/Dolphin Coast which stretches from Zimbali to the Tugela River.
 Tourism activities are generally concentrated along the coast in nodes such as Ballito and Salt Rock.
-This sector reflected an increase in GVA contribution of 9% between 2017 and 2019 and had contributed an excess of R3 billion to the economic output of iLembe District by 2018.
-The District's tourism sector is structured around several components, namely:
+This sector reflected an increase in GVA contribution of 9.9% and had contributed an excess of R3.4 billion to the economic output of iLembe District by 2022.

+The district's tourism sector is structured around several components, namely:

-• Cultural and Heritage tourism - There are many historical and cultural attractions in the District, including, the KwaDukuza Museum and Morewood Memorial Gardens.
-One of the most visited sites is the King Shaka Memorial in Stanger, where one can visit the grave of the legendary Zulu King.
+Cultural and Heritage tourism - There are many historical and cultural attractions in the District, including, the KwaDukuza Museum.
+One of the most visited sites is the King Shaka Memorial in Stanger, where you can visit the grave of the legendary Zulu King.
 The King Shaka Heritage Route is in the development pipeline, with a conceptual plan, business plan and implementation plan developed with the objective of stimulating heritage tourism and creating opportunities to unlock tourism enterprise development.

-Located nearby, in Groutville, is the grave of the Nobel Peace prize winner Chief Albert Luthuli at the UCC Church and his home is now a museum. iLembe is also home to a large Indian population, especially along the North Coast, creating an attraction for those seeking to visit religious sites, sample traditionally spicy foods, and shop for fresh produce at the numerous markets.
+Located nearby, in Groutville, is the grave of the Nobel Peace prize winner Chief Albert Luthuli at the UCC Church and his home is now a museum. iLembe is also home to a large diverse population, especially along the North Coast, creating an attraction for those seeking to visit religious sites, sample traditionally spicy foods, and shop for fresh produce at the numerous markets.